Updated August 2024. When you purchase through links on our site, I may earn an affiliate commission. Here’s how it works.

 The course has 5 modules.

-2. Second module teaches anatomy and conduct a full body scan to identify your main vocal issues.
+- Second module teaches anatomy and conducts a full-body scan to identify your main vocal issues.
 Then you send me a clip of your singing for analysis, and I point you to the relevant lessons in the course, which will solve your issues.

-3. Third module is the largest, and you should not do it all at once, or go through it chronologically.
-It teaches how to solve the vocal issues you have found with your teacher and/or through my feedback, going through the body parts one by one and releasing them.
+- Third module teaches how to solve the vocal issues you have found with your teacher and/or through my feedback, going through the body parts one by one and releasing them.

 I'm a classically trained professional singer, and have toured internationally.